 - To make links, start at the tied of end and gently pinch the sausage to force some of it down the line.
 Once it is small enough, you can turn the link in one direction while twisting to make a link.
 Measure out the same amount and repeat the process EXCEPT this time turn the sausage in the OPPOSITE direction of the first.
 Repeat this process until all the sausage has been made into links.
 When you get to the other end of the sausage, tie it off and you are done.
 This is why you don't tie off the sausage when you remove it from the stuffer right away-it gives you the chance to move the sausage around as you need it.
 You can always cut off what you don't need.

-- Once you have linked out all of your sausage to the desired size, it is important to use a sausage pricker, ice pick, or toothpick to poke a few holes in the sausage.
-These little holes will allow excess steam to escape so the Boudin does not burst when you cook them.
+- Once you have linked out all of your sausages to the desired size, it is essential to use a sausage pricker, ice pick, or toothpick to poke a few holes in the link.
+These tiny holes will allow excess steam to escape, so the Boudin does not burst when you cook them.

-- To cook Method 1- Microwave: wrap 1 link in a wet paper towel, or plastic wrap.
-Heat for 1 minute on high, or until when squeezed, the Boudin becomes spongy.Method 2-Steam: Fill a pot with enough water to cover the Boudin.
+- Method 1- Microwave: Wrap one link in a wet paper towel or plastic wrap.
+Heat for 1 minute on high, or until, when squeezed, the Boudin becomes spongy.Method 2-Steam: Fill a pot with enough water to cover the Boudin.
 Heat on high until steam forms on the water surface.
 Lower heat and maintain temperature until the Boudin floats or becomes spongy.
 Remove from water and serve.
-(Allow moderate cooling before cutting.)Method 3-Smoking: Smoke in a smoker at 225 for 3 hours on a well oiled grate.
+(Allow moderate cooling before cutting.)Method 3-Smoking: Smoke in a smoker at (225°F or 107°C) for 3 hours on a well-oiled grate.
 Check often to make sure they do not burst.Method 4-Skillet: Place the Boudin in a skillet with a small amount of oil.
-Cook over medium heat until the casings have become crisp, but have not burst.
+Cook over medium heat until the casings have become crisp but have not burst.
 Let the Boudin cool slightly before slicing.